AkmalBedrulzaman/AkmalBedrulzaman/README.md

 # :sparkles:  Welcome to my GitHub page :sparkles:
 ## 👋 Hi, I’m @AkmalBedrulzaman a graduated of Bachelor in Science (Hons.)
-Mathematics 📈
+Mathematics📈
 ### A little introduction about me:
 - 👀 I’m interested in Data Analyst, Business Analyst and Data Scientist
 - 🌱 I’m currently learning programme Certified Associate in Business Analyst at TalentLab & programme Professional Certification in Data Scientist at Kulim Advanced Technologies